 In metals, photons can in general be absorbed throughout the conduction band, resulting in a large number of photons being “used” to excite electrons to states which lack sufficient energy to escape.
 In addition, photoexcited electrons may collide with electrons from the conduction band.
 In such scattering, the photoexcited electrons lose energy such that they can no longer escape (Fig. 1.2.1) and thus will not contribute to the QE.
 In consequence, only electrons within one electron mean free path λe-e below the surface can possibly escape.
 In metals, the value of λe-e is much smaller than the laser penetration depth so that only a small fraction of the photoexcited electrons can be emitted (the violet area in Fig. 1.2.1) making the QE of metals low.

 In semiconductors, the bandgap performs two functions.
-First, it limits unproductive absorption, as no electrons are excited into the bandgap due to lack of a final state.
+First, it limits unproductive absorption, as no electrons are excited into the bandgap due to the absence of a final allowed state.
 The lack of states in the band gap also has a consequence on scattering – electron-electron collisions are not allowed if the final energy of electrons falls into this gap (Fig. 1.2.1).
 As a consequence, λe-e can be even larger than the laser penetration depth and all photoexcited electrons could potentially reach the surface.
 This makes the QE of semiconductors much larger than the QE of metals [2] since the reservoir of electrons eligible for photoemission is much larger than for metals.
-For example, with Cs2Te photocathodes the forbidden gap is 3.3 eV wide.
+For example, the forbidden gap of Cs2Te photocathodes is 3.3 eV wide.
 Only the electrons excited above an energy of 6.6 eV will be able to scatter with an electron from the valence band.
 With laser light at 266 nm (that is to say a photon energy of 4.6 eV), photoexcited electrons will not interact with the other electrons from the conduction band during their travel to the surface.
 Other scattering processes, such as grain boundary scattering and scattering with lattice phonons still occur, however electrons in these interactions tend to lose only a small fraction of their energy [3].
 Scattering of electrons with the lattice can even be beneficial, as the interaction randomizes the electron momentum with minimal loss of energy.
 This allows electrons that are initially moving away from the surface to be redirected, potentially allowing emission.
 In this way, semiconductor cathodes can have a QE over 50% (CsI, for example).
 Interaction with the lattice can also cool the electrons, which is beneficial for certain accelerator photoinjector applications, as it reduces the initial kinetic energy of the photoemitted electrons (Ekin) and thus also the intrinsic emittance.